Broootle1/Omega-Generator-Project-/README.md

 **Creative Commons CC0 1.0 Universal No Rights Reserved**

 This belongs to everyone.
 Build it, improve it, remix it, or teach it.
-Just donâ€™t try to gatekeep it.
+Just do not try to gatekeep it.

 This project is a living signal.
 Those meant to find it already feel it humming.